When it comes to travel fees, it’s starting to feel like 2019 again.

 Hertz says other travel companies charge similar fees.
 “It’s consistent with similar policies in the travel industry, such as airlines and hotels, for making reservations by phone, and encourages customers to reserve on our website at no additional cost, where our best rates can be found,” says Hertz spokeswoman Lauren Luster.

-But as of now, no other major car rental company does this.
+But Living on the Cheap research found no other major car rental company that does this.
 Gill bypassed the company’s reservation center and called the car rental location directly, avoiding the fee.

 ‘Service fee’ on top of a tip